History, Ph.D.

 Requirements for International Students

-All admission policies and requirements for domestic students apply to international students.
-International students must also meet the following additional requirements:
+All Saint Louis University admission policies and requirements for domestic students apply to international students.
+International students applying to SLU must also meet the following additional requirements:

-- Demonstrate English Language Proficiency
+- Demonstrate English language proficiency

-- In order to be issued an I-20 for your F-1 visa application, students must submit financial documents.
-Proof of financial support that must include:
+Students must submit financial documents to be issued an I-20 for their F-1 visa application.
+Proof of financial support must include:

 - A letter of financial support from the person(s) or sponsoring agency funding the student's time at Saint Louis University